mrciolino/wiki-backup/Events/githyanki-war-preparation.md

 ## Constructing The Spelljammer Fleet
 The Wegatian shipyard constructs a few hundred more spelljammer warships equipped with crystal powered weaponry.
 Pilots are recruited from the ranks of the Wizards of Porthy, and Highhold, the Clerics of Wegate, Clerics of Hastow, and Pirates of Saragossa.
 The deck of each ship is equipped with magical cannons, manned by Mortis Lux soldiers, the spelljammer helm, piloted by a magic caster, and multiple squads of living and undead Mortis Lux soldiers.
 The hull of the ships are specially designed to hold over 400 undead troops.
 The front of the ships can fully open to create a ramp, allowing the entire regiment of undead to march out of the ship.

+## Magical Surfboards
+Bazzdows creates magical spelljammer surfboards for the party.
+The higher the spell level used to power the surfboard, the faster they travel.
+Upon touching his board, Spoops saw a vision of himself using a 12th level spell to ride the board.
+In this vision, he went so fast that in an instant he collided with and shattered the cracked crystal sphere around Mardun, allowing the Emperor and his creature to invade.
+Luckily it was just a dream.
+However he does accidentally use a higher level spell slot and crash into the Great Port of Wegate, taking out some ships and docks.
+He deploys more undead labor to fix what he broke.